 With the ease of access of capital and scale through technology, fintech startups have been challenging incumbent players across different product verticals.
 While some were able to grow exponentially and eventually able to serve their clients' needs sustainably, many struggle to deliver value while managing costs in a competitive landscape .

-1:00 Introduction to and history of robo-advisory in US
+1:00 Introduction and History of robo-advisory in US

-22:50 How should we choose between different robo-advisors?
+22:50 How should we choose across different robo-advisors?

 50:08 Intro to ValueChampion